Arup-paul/Arup-paul/README.md

 Here are some ideas to get you started:

-- 🔭 I’m  working on Laravel ,React,Redux,VueJs and Javascript
+- 🔭 I’m  working on Laravel, React, Redux, VueJs and Javascript
-- 🌱 I have basic knowledge about  Vue
-- 🌱 I have strong knowledge about REST Api Development
+- 🌱 I have strong knowledge of REST API Development
 - 🌱 I have basic knowledge about Test Driven Development (TDD)
-- 🌱 I’m currently learning  AWS,DOCKER,System Design and more
+- 🌱 I’m currently learning AWS, DOCKER, System Design, and more

 - 💬 Ask me about Laravel